cityssm/tip-of-the-month/2024/01-jan/web-table-to-excel.md

 The short answer is yes (provided it's an actual table and not just something that looks like one).
 It's quite easy to do with a simple "copy-paste".

+💡 Note that this tip does not maintain a link to the table on the web page.
+If the table on the web page changes, the spreadsheet will not automatically update to reflect the changes.
+There are ways to maintain a link to the web page, but that was more than what the requestor needed at the time.

 ---

 To get started, open Excel and open your web browser of choice.